 Figure 6.7: Optical depth of the contaminant measured at 0.66 keV from observations of the galaxy cluster Abell 1795.
-Light gray (red) squares denote observations with the target on ACIS-S and dark gray (blue) disks denote observations with the target on ACIS-I. The solid curve shows the best-fit relation to the data.
+Red squares denote observations with the target on ACIS-S and blue disks denote observations with the target on ACIS-I. The solid curve shows the best-fit relation to the data.